bcroner/getfactors/README.md

 I am temporarily suspending work on this project until a clear insight occurs to me.

 If this algorithm is the best you can do for 3SAT, then P != NP.

+However, not only do I introduce a new class of world-best 3SAT logic solvers that uses my exploit, I prove the Integer Factorization Problem is NP-Complete by a constructive reduction to 3SAT.